ssotops/gitspace/README.md

    export GITHUB_TOKEN=your_github_token_here
    ```

-3. Run GitSpace:
+3. Run gitspace:
    ```bash
    gitspace
    ```

 4. Follow the prompts to specify the path to your config file (or press Enter to use the default `./gs.hcl`).

-5. GitSpace will clone the repositories matching your configuration and create symlinks.
+5. gitspace will clone the repositories matching your configuration and create symlinks.

 ## Configuration Explanation

-- `path`: The base directory where GitSpace will create symlinks to your cloned repositories.
+- `path`: The base directory where gitspace will create symlinks to your cloned repositories.
 - `scm`: The source control management system (e.g., "github.com").
 - `owner`: The GitHub organization or user owning the repositories.
 - `endsWith`: Filters repositories to clone based on their name endings.